 The average American spends over 5 hours a day watching TV- that’s almost two thousand hours a year, and of those two thousand hours, 30 percent of them are spent watching advertisements.
-So, for two thousand hours every year you are sitting in front of a television that is subconsciously effecting the way you think about yourself.
-If it’s not from the show or movie you are watching, it’s certainly from the fake tampon commercials that makes it look like you can climb Mount Everest on the first day of your period just by using a sport tampon- surely a man was behind this concept.
+So, for two thousand hours every year, you are sitting in front of a television that is subconsciously affecting the way you think about yourself.
+If it’s not from the show or movie you are watching, it’s certainly from the fake tampon commercials that make it look like you can climb Mount Everest on the first day of your period just by using a sports tampon- surely a man was behind this concept.

 Magazines are no better.
 Pages and pages are filled with overly photoshopped and touched up women, which we end up viewing as normal.
 When in reality, these women don’t even resemble who they naturally look like.
 Sometimes, it’s not even one single model.
 They’ll take eyes, ears, or lips from one model and stick it on another just to make the “perfect” woman.
 Someone needs to tell these people that while they’re in their lab concocting their idea of a “perfect” woman, real women are starving themselves and getting plastic surgery to meet their deranged ideals.
 We adapt to these lies and fake images.
 We see them as normal.
 And that perception has become dangerous to our mental and physical health.